2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-One of Crete’s most famous figures is Nikos Kazantzakis, he was the author of many books that define the Cretan character and portray every weakness and strength of human beings.
+One of Crete’s most famous figures is Nikos Kazantzaki.
+He was the author of many books that define the Cretan character and portray every weakness and strength of human beings.

-His most famous work is probably Alexander Zorbas, which gave origin to the famous movie, Zorba the Greek.
+His most famous work is probably Alexander Zorbas, which inspired the famous movie, Zorba the Greek.

 The author was nominated for the Nobel Prize in Literature on nine different occasions.
-Not everybody knows though, that he was also a prolific travel writer as well as a fantastic translator.
+He was also a prolific travel writer and translator.

-Kazantzakis also wrote more controversial books, such as The Last Temptation of Christ, which lead to his ex-communication back in 1955.
+Kazantzakis also wrote more controversial books, such as The Last Temptation of Christ, which led to his ex-communication back in 1955.

 If you want to visit the grave of Nikos Kazantzakis, reach the top of Martinengo Bastion, the highest point of the Heraklion’s Walls.
 You will get an impressive birdseye view of the fifth largest city in Greece.

-From here it’s also possible to see the skyline of Crete, including the Pankritiko Stadium as well as the dome and bell towers of Agios Minas Cathedral (1862-1895), the seat of the Archbishop of Crete.
+From here, it’s also possible to see the skyline of Crete, including the Pankritiko Stadium, the dome and bell towers of Agios Minas Cathedral (1862-1895), the seat of the Archbishop of Crete.

 Kazantzakis’ grave is a famous place in the city, there are just a simple wooden cross and a gravestone with the well-known phrase I hope for nothing.
 I fear nothing.
 I’m free (Δεν ελπίζω τίποτα. Δε φοβούμαι τίποτα. Είμαι λέφτερος).